 The Kilmer Prize was established in 1935 by the American Pharmacists Association (APhA, originally American Pharmaceutical Association) in honor of Dr. Frederick Barnett Kilmer who served as the scientific director of the laboratories of Johnson & Johnson for 45 years beginning in 1888.
 Dr. Kilmer was a key player in Johnson & Johnson’s promotion of antiseptic methods in hospital settings.
 He was a prolific and respected authority on scientific and medical topics and influenced the acceptance of these novel procedures and methods through his articles in the Johnson & Johnson magazines, including “Red Cross Notes” and “The Red Cross Messenger.”
-Dr. Kilmer is also credited with the development of Johnson’s Baby Powder, still one of the most trusted products in the world.

 The prize is administered and supported jointly by the APhA and the ASP.
 Both undergraduate and graduate students in schools or colleges of pharmacy are eligible for this award, which has no society membership requirements on either the applicant or their supervisor All applicants should submit: